tkclough/hashi/README.md

 # Installation and Usage
 This was written using Python 3.9.6.
+Install it from pipenv using `pipenv install`.

+Usage: `python hashi.py [puzzle file path]`